Simplifying the Irish Tax Filing Experience: A UX Approach to Reducing Digital Anxiety

 Course Library (Revenue Tutorials): This is the other side of the Course Library offering step-by-step walkthrough tutorials for the revenue website.
 As users learn about taxes they will need to pay and file them on Revenue.ie.

 Settings: Here the user is able to log out of their account and find necessary information needed like contacting support, turning off notifications, accessing privacy data, terms of use and downloading relevant tax forms as PDFs which they can fill and file to the Revenue.
-Having these forms in the in app ensures the user has everything in one place without having to spend time looking online.

 Completed Courses: From the dashboard screen the user can access all of their completed courses.